kseoul/employee_portal/README.md

 Inspired by [Project Demo on YouTube](https://www.youtube.com/watch?v=kArCR96m7uo "Django Student Management System Demo")

-I've created this project after learning Django by following tutorial series from **SuperCoders**
+I've created this project after learning from tutorials by **SuperCoders**

 ## Features of this Project